magento/devdocs/guides/v2.1/howdoi/checkout/checkout_customize.md

 ---
+layout: tutorial
 group: howdoi
 subgroup:
-title: Customize the view of a checkout step
+title: Step 2.
+Customize the view of a checkout step
-menu_title: Customize the view of a checkout step
+menu_title: Step 2.
+Customize the view of a checkout step
 menu_order: 2
+level3_subgroup: checkout-tutorial
 version: 2.1
 github_link: howdoi/checkout/checkout_customize.md
 functional_areas:
   - Checkout
 ---

-<h2> What's in this topic</h2>

 This topic contains the basic information about how to customize the view of an existing {% glossarytooltip 278c3ce0-cd4c-4ffc-a098-695d94d73bde %}checkout{% endglossarytooltip %} step.
 In the Magento application, checkout is implemented using UI components.
 You can customize each step by changing the {% glossarytooltip 312b4baf-15f7-4968-944e-c814d53de218 %}JavaScript{% endglossarytooltip %} implementation or template for a component, adding, removing or disabling a component.